HIV Risk Calculator & Complete Exposure Guide (2026)

 Read More →Curious whether circumcision makes sex safer?
 This article explains how circumcision changes HIV risk for insertive partners and why viral load, condoms and PrEP still matter more.

 Read More →Panicking over a rash after sex?
-This scientific guide explains what an acute HIV (seroconversion) rash can look like, how it differs from hives or heat rash, and why timing plus proper testing beats symptom-scanning.
+This guide explains what an acute HIV (seroconversion) rash can look like, how it differs from hives or heat rash, and why timing plus proper testing beats symptom-scanning.

 Read More →Feeling stuck in a cycle you can’t control?
 This evidence-based guide breaks down compulsive sexual behaviour and problematic porn use, explains the habit loop and drivers, and gives a practical recovery plan you can start today.